 Your role as a parent or family member…

-Here are a few quick tips by students for parents/family members with students interested in joining the Greek community:
+Here are a few quick tips by students for parents/family members with students interested in joining the Fraternity & Sorority Community:

-- Be supportive and learn as much as you can about Greek Life as well as asking questions of your student as he or she meets members in fraternities and sororities.
+- Be supportive and learn as much as you can about Fraternity & Sorority Life as well as asking questions of your student as he or she meets members in fraternities and sororities.

 - Encourage your student to attend as many campus events or recruitment events as possible during the semester.
-The more events your student attends the more informed he or she will be about the Greek Community as well as individual chapters.
+The more events your student attends the more informed he or she will be about the Fraternity & Sorority Community as well as individual chapters.

 - Try not to become too involved in the recruitment process—remember that this is your student’s decision.
 Too often family members do not allow their students to “fight their own battles.”
 It helps the student to mature and gain some assertiveness when they are allowed to find information out for themselves.